It’s not personal, it’s the law

-If we are unable to see that the money a customer uses is his or her own and is from a legitimate source, then unfortunately we must ask the customer to stop gaming with us until the documents we require are provided.
+However, if we are not able to confirm that the money a customer uses is his or her own (and is from a legitimate source), unfortunately we must ask that customer to stop gaming with us until specific documents are provided.

 Gambling should be fun!
 It is therefore important for you to think about the level of money that you can afford to gamble with, to ensure it does not impact other areas of your life.

 To do this, it is important that you understand the difference between ‘disposable income’ and ‘discretionary spend’ – this will be personal to you.